daveh07/CSV_File_Reader/README.md

 > Py Version: Python 3.9

-> Create a virtual environment and run user_upload.py script
+> Create a virtual environment.

+> To run application, open shell and run in Terminal/Command Line:
+> --file [csv file name]
+>eg.)
+> python3 user_input.py --file users.csv --help
-> Enter a command from the list
+> This will return the help menu and list commands

 ### NOTE:
 Please feel free to add any contributions!